Date of Award:

 Theoretically, population growth has been assumed to affect the amount of land in agricultural use.
 An empirical model is formulated to explain changes in the quantity of various types of agricultural land as a function of four hypothesized explanatory variables, one of which is the percentage change in population.

 Dyner, Suzanne Shoshana, "The Effect of Utah Population Growth on Conversion of Agricultural Land to Residential Land" (1986).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4101.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .